AitAbdesslam/prayers-timings-with-library-react/README.md

 # prayers-timings-with-library-react
-Built with React, The Prayer Timings Application integrates a prayer timings API to fetch data and utilizes Material UI for a modern and responsive user interface.
+Built with React and vitejs, The Prayer Timings Application integrates a prayer timings API to fetch data and utilizes Material UI for a modern and responsive user interface.

 Using **Material UI**: https://mui.com/material-ui/